 - Operational system failures

-These are only a few examples.
-There are many others and even if you doubt whether the employer, infrastructure controller or anyone else was at fault you should still contact your branch in the first instance.
+Even if you doubt whether your employer, infrastructure controller or anyone else was at fault, you should still contact the legal service for advice.

-The families of ASLEF members can also use the service to seek compensation where a member is killed in the course of duty or dies due to industrial disease.
-For work related injuries you should ask your Branch Secretary for the appropriate form.
+Families of ASLEF members can also use the service to seek compensation where a member is killed in the course of duty or dies as a result of an industrial disease.

 Non work related accidents and diseases

 People who are injured in this way are often unsure about what rights they have to claim compensation, and from whom.
-Our legal services mean you never need to feel alone in these circumstances Thompsons will be able to advise and represent you.
+Our legal services mean you never need to feel alone in these circumstances.
+Thompsons’ personal injury experts will be able to advise and represent you.

 Everyone should make a will, and ASLEF recommends that you take advantage of our free wills service.
-If you do not make a will there is a danger that those people you would have wanted to look after your affairs and to benefit from your estate will not do so.
+If you don’t make a will, there is a danger that those you would have wanted to look after your affairs and to benefit from your estate will not do so.